txin-workspace/GoL-js-WebGL/README.md

-a simple js code for game of life
+# A simple js code for game of life

+- ./simple_gol
-./simple_gol: normal gol code
+  - normal gol code
+- ./:

-./: gol with two properties
+  - gol with two properties